Home

 • Grandson Brad Minerd ( ? - ? )

-Son Richard Edwin "Dick" Minerd (1936- ? ) was born in about 1936.
-In 1956, he enlisted in the U.S. Navy.
+Son Richard Edwin "Dick" Minerd (1935- ? ) was born on May 15, 1935.
+In 1956, at the age of about 21, he enlisted in the U.S. Navy.
 On July 27, 1963, in Cherry Hill, NJ, he was united in matrimony with Edna Marie Martin ( ? - ? ), daughter of Daniel J. Martin of Cherry Hill.
 The ceremony was held in Queen of Heaven Church, officiated by Rev. Francis McVay.
 Edna's photo and wedding story appeared in the Aug.
 30, 1963 edition of the Morning Herald.
-They did not reproduce.
+The couple did not reproduce.
+Richard was spirited away by the angel of death on Feb.
+23, 2016.

 Son Ronald Cornell Minerd (1946- ? ) was born on Nov.
 30, 1946.
-He resided in Uniontown in 1963.
+He was a 1964 graduate of North Union High School.
 During the Vietnam War, he joined the U.S. Air Force and was stationed at Charleston Air Force Base in South Carolina.
 With the rank of sergeant, he served as an aircraft mechanic with the 437th Military Airlift Wing, which was cited more than once for "achieving an exceptionally meritorious rating for distinguished service during a one-year period."
-He wed Joyce Lynn Ross ( ? - ? ), daughter of Jack Newcomer of Hopwood.
+In 1966, he wed Joyce Lynn Ross ( ? - ? ), daughter of Jack Newcomer of Hopwood.
+Leading the exchange of vows in the Hopwood Methodist Church were Joyce's uncle Rev. Robert C. Wilson and Rev. Robert Robinson.
+In announcing the marriage, the Uniontown Evening Standard published Joyce's photograph and said that she "wore a sheath gown of crepe with re-embroidered Alencon lace bodice and A-line skirt terminating in a detachable lace walteau train bordered in crepe.
+Her veil of imported English illusion was attached to a pillbox of lace and pearls and she carried a cascade of white carnations."
+Joyce was a 1966 alumna of North Union High and at the time of marriage worked for Newcomer's Hair Stylists.
+Their first home was in South Carolina, where he was stationed with the U.S. Air Force in Charleston.
 They produced two known sons, Sean Richard Minerd and Lucas Matthew Minerd.
+As of 1968, Ronald was an aircraft mechanic with the 437th Military Airlift Wing in Charleston and helped his unit win an Air Force Outstanding Unit Award.
+The Minerds are known to have attended the 27th annual John Dawson and Fannie (Tressler) Boyd Reunion held at Mt.
+Davis in 1977.

 ~ Son James Albert Minerd ~